 This story, The Background, and Mrs. Packletide’s Tiger seem to me to be the masterpieces of this book.
 In both of them Clovis exercises, needlessly, his titular right of entry, but he can be removed without damage, leaving Saki at his best and most characteristic, save that he shows here, in addition to his own shining qualities, a compactness and a finish which he did not always achieve.
 With these I introduce you to him, confident that ten minutes of his conversation, more surely than any words of mine, will have given him the freedom of your house.

 I often wonder how many people read Saki today.
-I’ve been reading his stories far longer than those of many other writers for the simple reason that a handful of his works are vaguely supernatural and so were encountered at an early age in ghost story anthologies.
+I’ve been reading his stories far longer than those of many other writers for the simple reason that a handful of his works are vaguely supernatural and so were encountered at an early age in ghost story collections.
 Their humour and the author’s unusual name made his work immediately memorable.
 Saki’s world is essentially the same as that of the still hugely popular PG Wodehouse but, as Milne notes, there’s a cruelty at the heart of Saki one doesn’t find in Wodehouse or other comic authors of the period.
-Wodehouse’s heroes are usually cheerful buffoons; Saki’s are smart, viciously witty, endlessly self-regarding and sophisticated and always out for themselves.
+Wodehouse’s heroes are usually cheerful buffoons; Saki’s are smart, viciously witty, endlessly self-regarding and sophisticated, and always out for themselves.
 If they can cause chaos among those they despise or find boring, so much the better.
 The Saki hero lives the same life of idleness as Wooster and company, resentfully dependent on the indulgence of monstrous aunts and other unwanted family members as he flits from London to rambling country mansion and back again.
 He is vain, deeply snobbish, often misogynist and always very funny.

 Clovis Sangrail was merely a new incarnation of Saki’s earlier Reginald, both characters being masks which the author used to describe a smarter, wittier, more handsome version of himself.
 The Chronicles of Clovis is deceptively titled since Clovis himself is often only a background presence in the stories and, in the oft-reprinted Sredni Vashtar, is entirely absent.
-In that story a sickly ten-year-old boy plots a devastating vengeance against his hated aunt when she decides to have his pets destroyed.
+In that story a sickly ten-year-old boy plots a devastating vengeance against his hated guardian when she decides to have his pets destroyed.
 Saki’s life paralleled that of his characters; his mother died from a miscarriage after being charged by a cow (!) so he and his sister were raised by relatives that he grew to despise.
 Many of these stories can be seen as his bitter revenge.

 It’s amusing to read that Saki “may have been homosexual” when so much of his work could hardly have been written by someone who wasn’t.
 The introduction in the collected Penguin edition is by Noël Coward, and a direct line may be drawn from Oscar Wilde’s characters, through Saki, to Coward’s drawing rooms.
 Wilde is more generous and philosophical, Coward is more serious (when he wants to be), but all three share a gay writer’s delight in arch wit and sarcastic dismissal.
 Many of Reginald’s quips could have been borrowed from Wilde’s Lord Henry Wotton: “I always say beauty is only sin deep”, “To have reached thirty is to have failed in life.”
 And Reginald, like Lord Henry, enjoys being scandalous.